Ultimate Guide to Becoming a Better Defender In Basketball

-Every baller has to be able to be unstoppable on offense and a lock down defender on defense.
-In order to be on this level, it will take excellent basketball defensive techniques.
+Every basketball player should strive to be unstoppable on offense and a lock down defender on defensive end.
+In order to be on this level, it will take time to develop excellent basketball defensive techniques.

-There are certain ballers that might specialize on one side of the ball, but you should make it your goal to be a complete package type baller.
+Sure, there are certain basketball players that might specialize on one side of the ball, but you should make it your goal to be a complete package type baller.

 It’s not easy being able to do both, but it’s the ultimate level of ballerness.